Last updated on August 11th, 2021 at 04:50 pmJump to Recipe

 Easy Corn Casserole Recipe [Video]

-Corn Casserole requires only 7 ingredients, is fluffy, rich, creamy, and the perfect side dish for all your holiday meals!
-When it comes to best side dishes for Thanksgiving, Christmas or Easter, nothing beats this delicious Corn Casserole recipe.
+Corn Casserole is made with only 7 ingredients and is super fluffy, rich, and creamy.
+This is the perfect side dish for all your holiday meals!

 This recipe also calls for creamed corn, which can also be made at home.
 However, for simplicity reasons, we used a store-bought version of it, and it works well.
 But if you prefer to give it a try, feel free to use our homemade version of creamed corn.